St Dunstan's, Stepney

 St Dunstan's, Stepney, is an Anglican church located in Stepney High Street, Stepney, in the London Borough of Tower Hamlets.
 The church is believed to have been founded, or re-founded, in AD 952 by St Dunstan, the patron saint of bell ringers, metalworkers and Stepney.

 The church is also known as the Mother Church of the East End, and the Church of the High Seas.

 History

 In about AD 952, Dunstan, the Bishop of London — who was also Lord of the manor of Stepney — replaced the existing wooden structure with a new church (probably including stone elements) dedicated to All the Saints.
 In 1029, when Dunstan was canonised, the church was rededicated to St Dunstan and All Saints, a dedication it has retained.
 Like many subsequent Bishops, Dunstan may have lived in the Manor of Stepney, perhaps at the Bishops Wood residence.
 Dunstan is the patron saint of bellringers, bellfounders, metalworkers, musicians and Stepney; and his feast day is May 19th.
+In both the Anglican and Catholic traditions, the liturgical colour for St Dunstan's Day (in common with other non-martyred saints) is white.
+This means that the church is decorated with white hangings and the clergy wear white vestments.